 A 13th century Seljuk carpet fragment.

-If you have a very high quality, high value rug, you may want to seriously consider a restoration.
+If you have a very high quality, high value piece, you may want to seriously consider a restoration.
 At the very least, if you get a patch, you need to make sure that the glue used will not diminish the value of the rug or preclude the possibility of restoration at some later time.

 - When a repair is needed.

 You can tell your rug needs a repair if you notice knots falling from the fringe ends or if you notice bald areas.
-You also want to check your rug regularly for deterioration caused by moths, noticeable by little pits in the rug and also the presence of moth larvae, which look like fuzzy or sandy lint.
+You also want to check your rug regularly for deterioration caused by moths, noticeable by little pits in the rug and also the presence of moth larvae, which look like fuzz or sandy lint.

 You also want to keep an eye on how the rug is wearing due to foot traffic.
 Some areas may be showing wear more than others.